 While Anaheim is primarily known as the home of Disneyland, another big piece of the city’s pop culture legacy is the rock band No Doubt.
 The former Stefani house on Beacon Avenue in Anaheim plays a major role in the band’s history.
 After their formation, No Doubt regularly practiced in the garage of this house.
 When they finally found their breakthrough hit, “Just A Girl,” the house was seen in the music video (the neighbor’s house to the left could be seen as well), as Gwen Stefani sings in the driveway.
 The band even named their record label Beacon Street Records, as well as naming one of their albums “The Beacon Street Collection,” all in reference to their beginnings at this home.
 A shot of the band in the driveway can be seen on the back cover of the album.

-In the Angelino Heights neighborhood of Los Angeles, near Echo Park, you’ll find the house from arguably the most famous music video of all time; Michael Jackson’s “Thriller.”
+In the Angelino Heights neighborhood near Echo Park, you’ll find the house from the video.
 The same home appeared in the film “Teen Witch.”
 Just a couple doors down is the house from “Charmed” (also seen in “Deuce Bigalow: Male Gigolo”) and across the street is the house from “Grandma’s Boy.”